Kong/kong/CONTRIBUTING.md

 commits, as long as their atomicity is respected.
 This means that no unrelated changes should be included in a commit.

-For example: you are writing a patch to fix a bug, but in your endeavour, you spot another bug. **Do not fix both bugs in the same commit!**.
+For example, you are writing a patch to fix a bug, but in your endeavour, you spot another bug. **Do not fix both bugs in the same commit!**.
 Finish your work on the initial bug, propose your patch, and come back to the second bug later on.
 This is also valid for unrelated style fixes, refactorings, etc...